 - are not gainfully employed but rather have sufficient means of subsistence and health insurance coverage (also applies to students) or

 - have legally resided in Germany for at least 5 years (permanent right of residence).

 2. Relocation of residence to Germany

-Registration When moving your place of residence to Germany, you must, like nationals, register with the Registration Office of your place of residence in Germany within 2 weeks after moving in.
+If you move your place of residence to Germany, you must, like nationals, register with the registration office of your place of residence in Germany within 2 weeks of moving in.
 To do this, you need a “Landlord confirmation” from your landlord.
 The landlord confirms the moving in.
 When registering, the identity cards or passports must be presented for all newcomers.
-The competent Registration Office then transmits the necessary data to the competent Foreigners authority.
+The Registration Office responsible then transmits the necessary data to the Foreigners authority responsible.